Bottom-up and top-down approaches: Neuroscience and psychology

-Cognitively speaking, certain cognitive processes, such as fast reactions or quick visual identification, are considered bottom-up processes because they rely primarily on sensory information, whereas processes such as motor control and directed attention are considered top-down because they are goal directed.
+Certain cognitive processes, such as fast reactions or quick visual identification, are considered bottom-up processes because they rely primarily on sensory information, whereas processes such as motor control and directed attention are considered top-down because they are goal directed.
 Neurologically speaking, some areas of the brain, such as area V1 mostly have bottom-up connections.
 Other areas, such as the fusiform gyrus have inputs from higher brain areas and are considered to have top-down influence.

-The study of visual attention provides an example.
+The study of visual attention is an example.
 If your attention is drawn to a flower in a field, it may be because the color or shape of the flower are visually salient.
-The information that caused you to attend to the flower came to you in a bottom-up fashion—your attention was not contingent upon knowledge of the flower; the outside stimulus was sufficient on its own.
+The information that caused you to attend to the flower came to you in a bottom-up fashion—your attention was not contingent on knowledge of the flower: the outside stimulus was sufficient on its own.
 Contrast this situation with one in which you are looking for a flower.
 You have a representation of what you are looking for.
-When you see the object you are looking for, it is salient.
+When you see the object, you are looking for, it is salient.
 This is an example of the use of top-down information.

-In cognitive terms, two thinking approaches are distinguished.
+In cognition, two thinking approaches are distinguished.
 "Top-down" (or "big chunk") is stereotypically the visionary, or the person who sees the larger picture and overview.
 Such people focus on the big picture and from that derive the details to support it.
 "Bottom-up" (or "small chunk") cognition is akin to focusing on the detail primarily, rather than the landscape.
 The expression "seeing the wood for the trees" references the two styles of cognition.